grumat/diyperks-speaker-4way/Subtitles.md

 An ideal enclosure is supposed to prevent these sound waves from escaping, which our solid enclosure now does a decent job of, but as these sound waves have nowhere else to go, they bounce around and eventually hit the back of the speaker driver again, coloring its output due to the time delay.

-This is less than ideal but adding soft materials to the inside of the enclosure is a good way to dampen these reflections.
+This is less than ideal but, adding soft materials to the inside of the enclosure is a good way to dampen these reflections.

 Here I'm going with some some soft automotive acoustic pads, followed by a folded layer of cotton towel and then some sheep's wool, which will all act together to stop the sound waves from being reflected back.
 And overall compared to our original thin enclosure we've gone from this to this.